Cost: $180/session payable online before each session.

-This program will focus on some of the cornerstones that are essential for a basic understanding of Jung’s unique approach to psychology.
-Using Two Essays on Analytical Psychology as a jumping off point, we will discuss some of Jung’s concepts including but not limited to the persona, the ego, the shadow, the anima and animus, the collective and personal unconscious, the Self, the spirit of the times and the spirit of the depths.
+The morning session will begin by taking time to introduce ourselves, share the path that led each one of us here, and explore some of the similarities and differences between our histories and our interests.
+We will then move into an introduction of some of Jung’s key concepts presented in Two Essays on Analytical Psychology such as the persona, the ego, the shadow, the anima and animus, the collective and personal unconscious, the Self, the spirit of the times and the spirit of the depths.

-Marlene Frantz, M.A., M.F.T. is a Jungian analyst, a certified group psychotherapist and certified equine therapist in private practice in Santa Monica and Topanga, California.
-She has contributed articles and been a featured artist in Psychological Perspectives; is a member of the teaching faculty of The Jung Institute of Los Angeles and Jung in Ireland; and has lectured on creativity, grief, facing mortality and Equine Therapy.
-In addition, she has lead groups and workshops in Los Angeles on the creative process, dreams, uncovering personal rituals around food, and rebuilding ones life after loss.
+Marlene Frantz, M.A., M.F.T., is a Jungian analyst, a group psychotherapist and an equine therapist in private practice in Santa Monica and Topanga, California.
+She has contributed articles and been a featured artist in Psychological Perspectives; is a member of the teaching faculty of the C.G.
+Jung Institute of Los Angeles and Jung in Ireland; and has lectured on creativity, grief, facing mortality, and equine therapy.
+In addition, she has lead groups and workshops in Los Angeles on the creative process, dreams, uncovering personal rituals around food, and rebuilding one’s life after loss.

 Individuation and the Realization of the Self

 Individuation—the lifelong development of the personality—is central to Jung’s psychology.
 It is the process of realizing a distinctive expression of oneself that is often symbolized as a heroic quest for transformation and the achievement of wisdom.
 While aspects of this concept have been embraced by popular culture, Jung’s individuation describes a far more intricate process of self-realization that involves a deepening relationship to one’s unconscious with the help of Jung’s concepts of shadow, anima, complexes, archetypes, and Self.